Share this Post:

 Historically, satellite systems have been a last-resort option for most businesses, mainly because they were prohibitively expensive, and added a lot of administrative overheads.

 Think about the use of satellite for consumer use cases, such as satellite phones for when mobile phones have no coverage, or a satellite dish to obtain more TV channels.
-To benefit from these solutions, people would need to carry a satellite phone as well as their regular mobile phone, or have multiple TV aerials on the roofs of their homes.
-Today, the iPhone 14 has changed this, as the first iPhone that offers satellite as back up, so that consumers can use their iPhonefor communication via cellular or Wi-Fi networks, and then if and when they lose coverage, they would know that they can rely on the satellite as a backup to call an emergency service, or send an emergency SOS.
+To benefit from these solutions, people would need to carry a satellite phone as well as their regular mobile phone.
+The iPhone 14 changed this, providing built-in satellite connectivity as back up, so that if and when consumers lose coverage, they can rely on the satellite as a backup to Text an emergency service.

-The same has been true for utilizing satellites for IoT.
+The same has been true for satellites in IoT.
 To offer satellite connectivity, each vendor has traditionally had to provide its own proprietary hardware – and businesses would need to buy all new modems, and totally separate devices.
-Imagine a Logistics use case where every parcel tracked would need to have a satellite asset tracker as well as a cellular one in case of a gap in coverage.
-The costs will quickly add up, and it’s a nightmare for Total Cost of Ownership (TCO).
-As the cost of satellite is many orders of magnitude higher than for cellular connectivity, no business will use satellite alone, which means IoT has relied heavily on cellular, limiting where use cases can develop and launch.
+Imagine a logistics use case where every parcel tracked would need to have a satellite asset tracker as well as a cellular one in case of a gap in coverage.
+This dramatically increases Total Cost of Ownership (TCO).
+As the cost of satellite is many orders of magnitude higher than for cellular connectivity, no business will use satellite alone, which means IoT has relied heavily on cellular, limiting satellite use cases.

-As the infrastructure is not land-based, and instead, satellites are orbiting the earth, and communicating via ground stations, satellite coverage is capable of covering the entire planet, with no area that devices can’t access the internet to send and receive data.
-That means its main benefits are to extend the coverage of an existing solution without additional hardware, to act as a backup when cellular connectivity fails, and to offer coverage in remote locations where cellular coverage does not exist.
+The main advantage is that satellite coverage is capable of covering the entire planet, with no area that devices can’t access the internet to send and receive data.
+This dramatically extends the coverage of existing solutions without additional hardware, to act as a backup when cellular connectivity fails, and to offer coverage in remote locations where cellular coverage does not exist.

-What is the difference between LEO and GEO?
+What is the difference between Low Earth Orbit (LEO) and Geostationary Equatorial Orbit (GEO)?

 Satellite connectivity is not all created equally.
 Different satellite constellations have different orbit types, frequency bands, impact on latency and bandwidth, and vary in terms of communication protocols.
 The orbit type that you choose will have an impact on the size of the satellite, and also the cost of the solution and the latency of the communications.
 LEO and GEO are the two kinds of satellite orbit that are specified in Release 17 by 3GPP for NTN IoT connectivity.